syoung20/cs326-final-upsilon/docs/milestone1.md

 These are both the recipe-book and pantry tabs of the account page.
 It is a one page HTML document, but the display will change in order to show contents of different tabs.
 The grocery list will look like the pantry tab.
 ![Account Recipe Book Mockup](mockups/recipe_book.png)
 ![Account Pantry Mockup](mockups/pantry.png)

+# Divison of Labor
+We divided labor by pages.
+Sarah worked on the recipe and account pages (recipe.html, recipe.css, account.html, account.css).
+Tinsae worked on the home page and recipe creation pages (index.html, style.css, create.html).
+Nick worked on the login and result pages (login.html, login.css, results.html, results.css).